Rivne

 Geology

 The reserve clusters lie within the Pripyat tectonic depression, covered by thick Quaternary glacial and interglacial deposits including sands, clays, and extensive peat formations.
-The flat terrain with minimal relief reflects the origins as a glacial outwash plain and former lake bed.
-Peat deposits reach depths exceeding 8 meters in some bogs, representing over 10,000 years of accumulation since the last glaciation.
+The flat terrain with minimal relief reflects origins as a glacial outwash plain and former lake bed.
+Peat deposits reach depths exceeding 8 metres in some bogs, representing over 10,000 years of accumulation since the last glaciation.
 The geological setting creates the poorly drained conditions essential for maintaining the wetland ecosystems.

 Climate And Weather

 The reserve experiences a transitional temperate climate with significant Atlantic influence creating relatively mild, wet conditions for the latitude.
 Average temperatures range from minus 4 degrees Celsius in January to 18 degrees in July.
-Annual precipitation averages 600 to 650 millimeters with relatively even distribution.
+Annual precipitation averages 600 to 650 millimetres with relatively even distribution.
 The high humidity and waterlogged terrain create persistent fog and mist, particularly in autumn.
 The climate supports continuous peat accumulation in the bogs, maintaining their growth over millennia.

 Human History

-The Polissian wetlands supported sparse human populations practicing traditional subsistence activities including fishing, hunting, cranberry gathering, and small-scale peat cutting.
+The Polissian wetlands supported sparse human populations practising traditional subsistence activities including fishing, hunting, cranberry gathering, and small-scale peat cutting.
 The poor, waterlogged soils discouraged intensive agriculture, helping preserve natural habitats.
 Soviet-era drainage campaigns transformed much of the broader Polissia region but the areas now within the reserve largely escaped due to deep peat deposits and remote locations.
 Local communities maintained traditional relationships with the wetland landscape until recent decades.

 Park History